megfault/aDTN-python/README.md

     python3 message_store.py -c "<message>"

 Replace `<message>` with whatever text you want to send.
 Make sure to use quotation marks.
+Note: the message may not be sent right away.

 The payload of an aDTN packet is limited to 1460 bytes, so do not write a novel.
 But it will be able to fit up to the size of 10 tweets if your encoding uses 1 byte per character; worst case scenario a bit more than 2 tweets.